-The JFE Group aims to forge a corporate structure where public works projects that depend on the aims and policies of the national and local governments.
-We aim to build a stable business foundation while addressing the changing needs of momentum to reduce GHG emissions after the national govern-society, such as by expanding our O&M business, which
+The JFE Group aims to forge a corporate structure where earnings are less affected by whether orders are received for public works projects that depend on the aims and policies of the national and local governments.
+We aim to build a stable business foundation while addressing the changing needs of society, such as by expanding our O&M business, which includes the recycling business.